techbelle/the-little-mongodb-book/en/mongodb.markdown

 As an example for Windows users, if you extracted the downloaded file to `c:\mongodb\` and you created `c:\mongodb\data\` then within `c:\mongodb\bin\mongodb.config` you would specify `dbpath=c:\mongodb\data\`.
 You could then launch `mongod` from a command prompt via `c:\mongodb\bin\mongod --config c:\mongodb\bin\mongodb.config`.

 Feel free to add the `bin` folder to your path to make all of this less verbose.
 MacOSX and Linux users can follow almost identical directions.
 The only thing you should have to change are the paths.
-TODO (brew on Mac?)
+AK-TODO (brew on Mac?)

 Hopefully you now have MongoDB up and running.
 If you get an error, read the output carefully - the server is quite good at explaining what's wrong.